If your car key won’t turn in the lock, this is for you.

 The good news is most car keys are made up of two parts, the key and the key blade.

 The key blade can be removed, re-cut and refitted without having to buy a complete key.
 This will save you a fortune when your worn key won’t turn.

 How do I get a new car key blade?

 There are two ways to replace the blade when your car key won’t turn.

 Some key cutting shops can only copy keys.
 This is done by cutting the new key by tracing the old blade.

-The problem with method is that although the blade is freshly cut, it has the shape of a worn key.
+The problem with method is that it’s a bit old fashioned.
+Although the blade is freshly cut, it has the shape of a worn key.
 It may be slightly better in the lock, but there’s a better way to get a new key blade.